dovvnloading/Autonomous-AI-Web-Search-Assistant/README.md

     ```

 2.  **Install Dependencies:**
-    It is recommended to use a virtual environment.
+    It is highly recommended to use a virtual environment.
     ```bash
-    # Create and activate a virtual environment (optional but recommended)
+    # Create and activate a virtual environment
     python -m venv venv
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`